 A partnership created to bring multiple green infrastructure options to neighborhoods in a comprehensive and accessible way.

-Last month, Leo “Coach” Young, long-time Hoffman Triangle resident and recent go-to guy on his block for questions about how to manage stormwater after having Mastodonte install French drains on his property!
-Check out the video here of Coach speaking about the work being done on his property and the importance of stormwater management in his neighborhood, a neighborhood that has been extremely vulnerable to the effects of climate change, all possible due to the SSDN grant that makes our work in the Hoffman Triangle possible.
+Last month, Leo “Coach” Young, long-time Hoffman Triangle resident became the go-to guy on his block for questions about how to manage stormwater after having Mastodonte install French drains on his property!
+Check out the WWL TV video here of Coach speaking about the work being done on his property and the importance of stormwater management in his neighborhood, a neighborhood that has been extremely vulnerable to the effects of climate change, all possible due to the SSDN grant that makes our work in the Hoffman Triangle possible.

 SSCF Outreach Report | “Between January and April 2019, WATER BLOCK, LLC worked with project partners, residents, local nonprofits and faith based organizations to collect qualitative and quantitative information about Hoffman Triangle, and the flooding concerns in the area.”
 This report is a comprehensive analysis of the data collected by the canvassing done with one of our partners, WATER BLOCK, to help us understand the concerns of residents of the Hoffman Triangle, both environmental and social.